enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Native anti-debugging checks:**

-The Java (Dalvik) and native code are communicated through JNI calls.
-When the Java code is started, this loads the native code and initializes it with a bunch of bytes containing the Java secret.
-The native code is not obfuscated although it was slightly stripped and not statically compiled.
-Therefore, we still have symbols in the binary.

-It is important to mention that possibly `IDA Pro` does not detect the JNI callbacks as functions.
-For solving so, just go to the exports windows and make a procedure by pressing the key `P` on the export `Java_sg_vantagepoint_uncrackable3_MainActivity_init`.
-After that, you will also need to redefine the method signature by pressing the key `Y` when located at the function declaration of it.
-You can define the `JNIEnv*` objects to get better C-like code as the code shown below.

-The JNI call starts executing the `anti_debug` function, then copies the `xorkey` into a global variable and also increments the global counter `codecheck` to later on detect if the anti-debug checks were done properly.
+The JNI call `Java_sg_vantagepoint_uncrackable3_MainActivity_init` starts executing the `anti_debug` function, then copies the `xorkey` into a global variable and also increments the global counter `codecheck` to later on detect if the anti-debug checks were done properly.

-The JNI call `Java_sg_vantagepoint_uncrackable3_MainActivity_init` gets decompiled as follows:
+This JNI call gets decompiled as follows:
 ```c
 int *__fastcall Java_sg_vantagepoint_uncrackable3_MainActivity_init(JNIEnv *env, jobject this, char *xorkey)
 {